torvista/Zen_Cart-Spanish_Language_Pack/README.md

-# Zen Cart - Spanish Language Pack
+# Zen Cart - Spanish Language Pack for Zen Cart 1.5.8x.

-For Zen Cart 1.5.8 development purposes only.

-Complete fileset (Shopfront, Admin, Installer and example Plugin).
+Complete fileset (Installer, Shopfront, Admin and example Plugin).

-Obviously this is a work in progress/not always updated to the daily ZC158 branch, but serves for developers wishing to test multi-language aspects.

-Updated to ZC158 07/02/2022 with array-based constants.
+This is usually only a few days behind the current ZC158 branch.

+See the /docs/spanish_language_pack/index.html for installation and use.